AlaskaAirlines/auro-datepicker/README.md

 # Datepicker

-`<auro-datepicker>` is the combination of [dropdown](http://auro.alaskaair.com/components/auro/dropdown), [input](http://auro.alaskaair.com/components/auro/input), and [calendar](http://auro.alaskaair.com/components/auro/calendar) and allows users to type or select a date from calendar in the dropdown bib.
+`<auro-datepicker>` lets guests select a date by displaying them on a calendar.
+The user can either type in a date in the input field or make a selection on the calendar itself to choose a date. `<auro-datepicker>` is the combination of [dropdown](http://auro.alaskaair.com/components/auro/dropdown), [input](http://auro.alaskaair.com/components/auro/input), and [calendar](http://auro.alaskaair.com/components/auro/calendar).

 ## UI development browser support